Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ## Legacy

-The component will be deprecated and should be avoided.
+The component is stable and has been supported in at least two past major releases, but there are plans to replace its functionality with a new component or a combination of new components.
+Usage of legacy components is not discouraged, with the caveat that it will be deprecated and replaced in the next major release.

 ### Requirements for legacy components